united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/reduce-database-size.md

 You can find sample SQL commands to enable data retention here:

-- An example for the `processvaluetable` table in the `factoryinsight` database:
+### Sample command for the processvaluetable in the factoryinsight database:

   ```sql
   SELECT add_retention_policy('processvaluetable', INTERVAL '7 days');